garden planning

 This will be our first spring/summer in our house, and I really want to try my hand at a little gardening.
 I buy a lot of fresh veggies and make a lot of salads so I would love to grow my own and have them fresh!

 This year I’m hoping to buy a plot in a community garden.
 My little yard receives so little light that I can’t grow much, and what I do grow is often stolen by squirrels.
-Though I don’t know if a plot elsewhere would solve the squirrel problem! :)
+Though I don’t know if a plot elsewhere would solve the squirrel problem! 🙂

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *